ReZorg/Lethe-AI-Sharp/Docs/QUICKSTART.md

             Bio = "A friendly AI assistant",
             IsUser = false
         };

+        // Technically you should also set LLMEngine.Instruct to the correct instruction template for your model.
+        // The default is Alpaca wwhich will probably work anyway, but will give less good results.
+We're just skipping
+        // this part for demonstration purposes.

         // Setup events
         LLMEngine.OnInferenceStreamed += (_, token) => Console.Write(token);
         LLMEngine.OnStatusChanged += (_, status) =>